MicrosoftDocs/azure-docs/articles/cosmos-db/sql/bulk-executor-java.md

     [!code-java[](~/azure-cosmos-java-sql-api-samples/src/main/java/com/azure/cosmos/examples/bulk/async/SampleBulkQuickStartAsync.java?name=BulkCreateItems)]

-5. There is also a class `BulkWriter.java` in the same directory as the sample application.
+5. There's also a class `BulkWriter.java` in the same directory as the sample application.
 This class demonstrates how to handle rate limiting (429) and timeout (408) errors that may occur during bulk execution, and retrying those operations effectively.
 It is implemented in the below methods, also showing how to implement local and global throughput control.

     [!code-java[](~/azure-cosmos-java-sql-api-samples/src/main/java/com/azure/cosmos/examples/bulk/async/SampleBulkQuickStartAsync.java?name=BulkWriterAbstraction)]

-6. Additionally, there are bulk create methods in the sample which illustrate how to add response processing, and set execution options:
+6. Additionally, there are bulk create methods in the sample, which illustrate how to add response processing, and set execution options:

     [!code-java[](~/azure-cosmos-java-sql-api-samples/src/main/java/com/azure/cosmos/examples/bulk/async/SampleBulkQuickStartAsync.java?name=BulkCreateItemsWithResponseProcessingAndExecutionOptions)]